Everything You Need (song)

 "Everything You Need" is a song by Australian electronic music duo Madison Avenue, released on 18 September 2000.
 The single was a top-10 hit in Australia and Hungary, reaching number six in both nations, but did not continue the group's success in the United Kingdom, where it reached number 33.
-On the US Billboard Hot Dance Club Play chart, the song peaked at number 24.
+On the US Billboard Dance Club Play chart, the song peaked at number 24.